GentlemanFrog/Segmentation_mall_data/README.md

 # Segmentation_mall_data
-A creative project to perfomr data segmentation
+A creative project to perform data segmentation

 ## The aim:
 The aim of this project is making a segmentation anylasis on the mall clients data set.
 (Data stored in the